banner-image

 However, before organizations start sending phishing simulations to their employees, they should understand the potential pitfalls: what can go wrong, what is the effect of a poorly implemented phishing training program, and how can it be avoided.

 The press reporting on the case of ABN Amro can give us a clue.
 ABN Amro is a global banking organisation that, like many financial organizations, has a good reason to be concerned about phishing attacks and takes a proactive approach to avoid it.
-With 17,000 employees in it’s Dutch retail and commercial banking operation it invests significant internal resources in preparing employees and being ready for the next attack.
+With 17,000 employees in its Dutch retail and commercial banking operation it invests significant internal resources in preparing employees and being ready for the next attack.

 In December 2017, a phishing simulation was sent to the bank’s employees.
 It was supposedly about a Christmas present, rewarding their excellent performance.
 This was a well targeted and believable attack, typical of a sophisticated “spear phishing” campaign.
 Many employees “clicked the link” and were surprised to find out that it was a training simulation.